hramose/laravel5-angular/README.md

 ```
 APP_URL
 ```
-Change this to your home folder.
+Change this to your public folder.

 ```
 APP_LANG